Date of publish:

-The main step to receiving the best results when using CBO is a well executed set up process.
-To help you with this, we have prepared a short check-list for CBO set up:
+The main trick to receiving the best results when using CBO is a well-executed setup process.
+To help you with this, we have prepared a short check-list for CBO setup:

-- Check pixel: make sure that conversions tracking works correctly
+1. Check pixel: make sure that conversion tracking works correctly.

 3. Create your ad sets and ads